quchao93/scripts/doxyfile_generator2/readme.txt

 III.
 How it works
 =================
-The Doxyfile-Generator tool summarizes the information of data in the yaml files from generator, feature header files and the specific Doxyfile requirements of Changlog/RM, to auto-prepare the Doxyfiles for input SoCs.
+The Doxyfile-Generator tool summarizes the information of data in the yaml files from generator, feature header files and the specific Doxyfile requirements of RM, to auto-prepare the Doxyfiles for input SoCs.

-For the summary of feature header files, Doxyfile-Generator uses customized mapping yml files for driver and middleware mapping respectively, and a feature_parser script which parses and analyzes the yml file.
-The generator itself also takes the SoC generator yml files and the different requrirements for the Changelog(Release Note)/Reference Manual respectively into consideration.

-For the new IPs supports and current IPs maintenance, just add/modify the IP name together with its existing conditions in map_features2drivers.yml and map_features2middlewares.yml by following the yaml rule will be enough.
-For more details, please consult the comments in the yml mapping files.

 IV.
 Change log
 ==============